Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_preprocessing_ChIPseq.md

 ![Get fasta](images/script5_get_fasta_file.png)

-5. Move the *fasta* file to your computer
+5. Copy the *fasta* file to your computer

 6. Upload your fasta file to MEME (https://meme-suite.org/meme/tools/meme) and submit.